David

 The Frisbee was a gift to Mac from my sister-in-law,

 Nancy, who has a big heart with pets.
-Mackenzie’s acrobatic catches were fun to
+MacKenzie’s acrobatic catches were fun to

 watch.
 They were her way of saying thanks, her gift back to us.